netkant/docker-node-identities/README.md

 Content of the user label is expected to be `username:password:uid:gid:comment:home:shell` - and yes, you might already have guessed it, it's just like `/etc/passwd`.

 ## Install on docker node
-To keep things running, you can use the systemd:
+To keep things running, you can use systemd:

 ```
 wget -O /usr/local/bin/docker-node-identities https://github.com/urlund/docker-node-identities/releases/download/1.0.1/docker-node-identities-linux-amd64